-Chris Cornell dead at age 52
+Chris Cornell hanged himself, medical examiner says

 Remembering the rock star

-Soundgarden came back on stage in 2010 for festival performances and had recently started touring again.
+Soundgarden returned to the stage in 2010 for festival performances and had recently started touring again.
 The band tweeted Wednesday night a quote from Cornell: "What I look forward to the most...is the camaraderie.
 It's what we missed when we weren't a band."

 Rocker Dave Navarro mourned the loss of Cornell, tweeting: "Such a terrible and sad loss!
 Thinking of his family tonight!
 RIP."

-Cornell said he offered minimal explanation for his songs, because he wanted fans to come up with their own meanings.
+Cornell said he offered minimal explanation for his songs because he wanted fans to come up with their own meanings.

 "If I write a song and put it out there, it's not mine anymore," he told CNN.
 "It takes on a life of its own, and when you listen to it, it becomes your song.
 And over the course of generations, those meanings will change."